 A Queer Requiem in Grace Cathedral

 There’s nothing quite like a show in Grace Cathedral.
 The sound, light, and vaulted halls create an atmosphere like no other venue in the city.
-So when YBCA told us they were setting up an impressive sound system in the Cathedral, for an incredible, queer driven, requiem, written and performed for a powerful and compelling reason…we said, ‘tell us more!”
-The creator of the show is singer-composer Holcombe Waller, and we had the pleasure of asking Holcombe about the inspiration and persecution behind the choral performances this Friday & Saturday, Nov 16 & 17, at Grace Cathedral 7:30pm.
+So when YBCA told us they were setting up an impressive sound system in the Cathedral, for an incredible, queer driven, requiem, written and performed for a powerful and compelling reason… we said, ‘tell us more!”
+The creator of the show is singer-composer Holcombe Walker, and we had the pleasure of asking Holcombe about the inspiration behind the choral performances this Friday & Saturday, Nov 16 & 17, at Grace Cathedral 7:30pm.
 Tickets and Info here.

 BAS: Grace Cathedral is wonderful right?
 What does it mean to create an LGBTQIA themed performance, and to be welcomed into a religious institution like this?